FREE COMMUNICATION GUIDE

 M.

 I am an idea person, an optimist, and I see life as adventurous.
 I like to have new experiences and try out challenges.
-I have several enjoyable things going on at the same time and move to whatever interests me most at the time.
-I can leave things unfinished with no regret if I lose interest.
+I have several enjoyable things going on at the same time, and I move to whatever interests me most at the time.
+I have lots and lots of plans.
+I don't like being tied down or limited in my options - I value freedom and the ability to change my mind if I want to.
+Commitment can be hard sometimes, but I can leave things unfinished with no regret if I lose interest.
 I appreciate all that life has to offer, and I want to sample as much of it as I can.
 I seek out good food and drink and have good taste in selecting the best.
 I have lots of energy and enjoy partying and playing.
-I have a wonderful imagination and can easily escape into my ideas.
-I often go into my imagination and ideas as a way of escaping from boredom.
+Some people might say I am like Peter Pan - I've never grown up.
+My energy is infectious, and I can draw people into my world and my work.
+I am a very fast thinker; sometimes others have a hard time keeping up.
+I have a wonderful imagination and can easily escape into my ideas; I often get lost in these ideas as a way of escaping boredom.
 My life has been filled with good times and positive experiences.
+I can usually reframe any negative situation.
 My optimism permits me to try and experience activities that many other people find fearful.
-I avoid experiences that would lead me into the painful side of life.
+I avoid experiences that would lead me into the painful side of life; challenging emotions are no fun!
 When I go into a room of people, I will look for the fun and enjoyment that is occurring.
-I am social and others often say that I can be the life of the party.
-The saying, "A rolling stone gathers no moss" are words to live by.
+I can be very social, and others often say that I can be the life of the party.
+"The FOMO is real!" is a phrase I invented.

 A - Type 4